 Summary: Configure the use of high-resolution photos in Exchange Server 2016 or Exchange Server 2013 and Skype for Business Server 2015.

-In Microsoft Lync Server 2013, however, photos can be stored in a user's Microsoft Exchange Server 2013 mailbox; that allows for photo sizes up to 648 pixels by 648 pixels.
-In addition to that, Exchange 2013 can automatically resize these photos for use in different products as needed.
+In Skype for Business Server 2015 photos can be stored in a user's Exchange Server 2016 or Exchange Server 2013 mailbox, which allows for photo sizes up to 648 pixels by 648 pixels.
+In addition, Exchange Server can automatically resize these photos for use in different products as needed.
 Typically that means three different photo sizes and resolutions:

-48 pixels by 48 pixels, the size used for the Active Directory thumbnailPhoto attribute.
-If you upload a photo to Exchange 2013 Exchange will automatically create a 48 pixel by 48 pixel version of that photo and update the user's thumbnailPhoto attribute.
-Note, however, that the reverse is not true: if you manually update the thumbnailPhoto attribute in Active Directory the photo in the user's Exchange 2013 mailbox will not automatically be updated.
+64 pixels by 64 pixels, the size used for the Active Directory thumbnailPhoto attribute.
+If you upload a photo to Exchange Server, Exchange will automatically create a 64 pixel by 64 pixel version of that photo and update the user's thumbnailPhoto attribute.
+Note, however, that the reverse is not true: if you manually update the thumbnailPhoto attribute in Active Directory the photo in the user's Exchange mailbox will not automatically be updated.

 High-resolution photos, which are accessed by using Exchange Web Services, can be uploaded by users who are running Outlook 2013 Web App; users are only allowed to update their own photo.
 Administrators, however, can update the photo for any user by using the Exchange Management Shell and a series of Windows PowerShell commands similar to the following:

 $photo = ([Byte] $(Get-Content -Path "C:\Photos\Kenmyer.jpg" -Encoding Byte -ReadCount 0)) Set-UserPhoto -Identity "Ken Myer" -PictureData -Preview $photo -Confirm:$False Set-UserPhoto -Identity "Ken Myer" -Save -Confirm:$False